Celia Weston

-With the November 3 death of actress Diane Ladd, Weston is the only surviving performer of the principal cast of Alice.

 Early years

 Weston was born in Spartanburg, South Carolina on December 14, 1951.
 She was born Celia Watson, but changed her professional name to Weston because a British actress was already using Celia Watson professionally.
 She attended high school at the Spartanburg Day School, graduating in 1966.
 She is a graduate of Salem College in Winston-Salem, North Carolina and the University of North Carolina School of the Arts.

 Career

 Weston began her career on stage, making her Broadway debut in 1979.
-After a recurring role on the ABC daytime soap opera, Ryan's Hope, she joined the cast of the CBS sitcom Alice as Jolene Hunnicutt until the series ended in 1985.
-When most of the cast members of the series are deceased, she's the only surviving cast member.
+After a recurring role on the ABC daytime soap opera Ryan's Hope, she joined the cast of the CBS sitcom Alice as Jolene Hunnicutt until the series ended in 1985.
+She's the only surviving cast member.
 Weston later said that her role in Alice hindered her film career.
 Although she had initially rejected the role, she admitted that "the money became so phenomenal that I just had to do it."
 In later years, Weston acted in independent films and stage productions.
 She was nominated for the Independent Spirit Award for Best Supporting Female for her role as Mary Beth Percy in the 1995 crime drama film, Dead Man Walking opposite Susan Sarandon.
 She also received a Tony Award nomination for her performance in the comedy The Last Night of Ballyhoo (1997).

 Weston has had many supporting roles in films throughout her career.
 In the 2000s she had guest starring roles on Law & Order: Special Victims Unit, Frasier and Desperate Housewives.
 From 2010 to 2011 she co-starred alongside Jason Lee and Alfre Woodard in the TNT comedy-drama, Memphis Beat.
-She later had recurring roles on Modern Family and American Horror Story: Freak Show.
+She later had recurring roles on Modern Family, as Cameron Tucker's mother, and American Horror Story: Freak Show.